activities

 Overview

-Note: This is the same authentication method supported in Integration Service, either through the public UiPath App or a private custom application (Bring your own app method).
+Note: This is the same authentication method that Integration Service supports either through the UiPath Public App or the Bring your own app method.

 Details

-• Interactive Token authentication type can be used for attended automation and when multi-factor authentication (MFA) is required.
-This is the default option and what we use in our examples.
-If you're interested in trying out the activity package, this option is easy to configure and works well for personal accounts (using the default redirect URI noted in step 7 of the Register your application section of the guide).
+You can use the Interactive Token authentication type for attended automation, and when multi-factor authentication (MFA) is required.
+If you want to test the activity package, use this authentication method, as it is easy to configure and works well for personal accounts.
+The interactive token uses the default redirect URI mentioned in the Registering your application section.

-• Custom App registration: The advantage of using your own custom app is that you can manage, customize, and assign permissions within your organization more granularly.
-See How to create an application for Microsoft 365 Scope connections.
+• Bring your own app (BYOA): The advantage of using your own application is that you can manage, customize, and assign permissions within your organization more granularly.
+For more details, check Custom OAuth Application registration - Bring your own app (BYOA).

-• When you create a custom application, you must select an application type.
-For interactive token authentication, use a mobile/desktop application (which uses OAuth 2.0 authorization code flow).
+When you create an application, you must select an application type.
+For interactive token authentication, use a mobile or desktop application that uses the OAuth 2.0 authorization code flow with a Redirect URI of type public client or native (mobile and desktop).

-• When you run the Microsoft 365 activity for the first time using this authentication type, you are prompted to authorize access to the resources (you granted permissions to when registering your app) via a consent dialogue box.
-See Get access on behalf of a user.
+When you run the Microsoft 365 activity for the first time with the interactive token authentication type, you are prompted to authorize access to the resources you granted permissions to when registering your app.
+For more details, check Get access on behalf of a user.

-• A single organization can have multiple application (client) IDs.
-Each application (client) ID contains its own permissions and authentication requirements.
-For example, you and your colleague can both register a Microsoft 365 application in your company's Azure Active Directory with different permissions.
-Your app can be configured to authorize permissions to interact with files only, while your colleague's app is configured to authorize permissions to interact with files, mail, and calendar.
+A single organization can have multiple application (client) IDs.
+Each application ID contains its own permissions and authentication requirements.
+For example, you and your colleague can both register a Microsoft 365 application in the Microsoft Entra ID of your company with different permissions.
+Your app can be configured to authorize permissions to interact with files only, while the app of your colleague can authorize permissions to interact with files, mail, and calendar.

 Scopes for Interactive token